-It is possible to disable or enable the clock for a peripheral in the AHB or APBx clock domain by writing the corresponding bit in the Clock Mask register ((APBxMASK) for additional information, refer to the APBAMASK register) to zero or one.
+It is possible to disable or enable the clock for a peripheral in the AHB or APBx clock domain by writing the corresponding bit in the Clock Mask register (APBxMASK - refer to APBAMASK register for details) to zero or one.
 Refer to the table below for the default state of each of the peripheral clocks.